ebsco/edsapi-koha-plugin/README.md

 Refer to the release on the right to download the stable KPZ for your version needs.

+Release 21.05-Stable is valid only for 21.11

+Release 21.05-Stable is valid only for 21.05

 Release 20.11-Stable is valid only for 20.11

 Release 20.05-Stable is valid only for 20.05